May 2

 - 2000:

-- The Atlanta Braves become the first National League team in 49 years to win 15 straight games by defeating the Los Angeles Dodgers 5 - 3.
+- The Atlanta Braves become the first National League team in 49 years to win 15 straight games by defeating the Los Angeles Dodgers, 5 - 3.
 The last team to do so was the 1951 New York Giants.
 The Braves' streak will end tomorrow.

 - In Kerry Wood's comeback game following surgery, the fireballer sets down the Houston Astros for six innings, allowing three hits and one run.
-The Chicago Cubs make it easy for Wood, scoring 10 runs in the first five innings.
+The Chicago Cubs make it easy for Wood, scoring ten runs in the first five innings.
 Wood helps himself with one of three Cubs home runs.

 - 2006: